rchain/rchat/README.md

 1. Extract chat messages from Zulip and store it on-chain.
 1. Read on-chain tables, keys and messages.
-1. _TODO: Import messages to Zulip_.
+1. Import messages to Zulip.

 ## Install nodejs dependencies